zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/update-database.md

 description: Explore the essentials of the Update Database command in EF Core.
 Learn how to apply or revert migrations using the Up and Down methods, the differences between the Package Manager Console (PMC) and .NET CLI commands, and dive deep into their parameters.
 Keep your database in sync effortlessly!
 canonical: /migrations/update-database
 status: Published
-lastmod: 2023-11-11
+lastmod: 2025-07-13
 thumbnail: /images/efcore/migrations/update-database/thumbnail-ef-core-update-database.png
 localhost: https://localhost:5005/migrations/update-database
 ---

 # EF Core Update-Database

 Updating a database using a migration in EF Core is the process of applying changes to a database using the `Up` method from the [migration file](/migrations/migration-files#up-method) or reverting changes using the `Down` method.
-To apply or unapply a migration, the `Update Command` must be run.
+To apply or revert a migration, the `Update Command` must be run.
 This command checks the database for all applied migrations and will execute one of the two following processes:

 - **Apply a migration**: The [Up Method](/migrations/migration-files#up-method) will be executed if the specific migration is more recent than the latest applied migrations.
 - **Revert a migration**: The [Down Method](/migrations/migration-files#up-method) will be executed if the specific migration is older than the latest applied migrations.